What is a Wound Care Nurse and Why are They in Demand?

 In order to become a WOC nurse, you’ll need to first obtain your Bachelor of Science in Nursing (BSN).
-Many WOC nurses have several years of experience as a registered nurse (RN) and may also choose to pursue a specialized degree, or their MSN.
+Many WOC nurses have several years of experience as a registered nurse (RN) and may also choose to pursue a specialized degree, or their master's in nursing (MSN).
 Herzing University offers both BSN programs and RN to BSN programs.
 For registered nurses and prospective nurses alike, WOC is a rewarding career specialty that allows you to play an instrumental role in both ensuring optimal patient care and guiding your patients to recovery.

 Faith Martell RN MSN is a full-time nursing instructor at Herzing University, teaching Adult Health II theory and clinical, nursing informatics and NCLECX prep.
 Faith holds an MSN in nursing informatics.
 She has experience in critical care, emergency room and oncology surgery.
 Faith is married and is soon expecting a new baby into the family.